napari/napari/docs/source/explanations/rendering.md

 might require many different read operations, since the bytes for that region are spread throughout the linear file, interspersed with the bytes from other geographic regions.
-In contrast with a chunked file you can read a rectangular region with a single linear read.
+In contrast with a chunked file you can read a rectangular region with a single linear read operation.

 ![chunked-format](images/chunked-format.png)

 For 3D images the chunks are 3D sub-volumes instead of 2D tiles, but the benefits are exactly the same.
 [Neuroglancer](https://opensource.google/projects/neuroglancer) recommends
-that data is stored in 64x64x64 chunks, such that each chunk contains 262,144 voxels.
-Those 256k voxels can be read in with one read operation.
+that data is stored in 64x64x64 chunks, which means that each chunk contains 262,144 voxels.
+Those 256k voxels can be read with one read operation.
 Using cubic chunks is nice because you get the same performance whether you are viewing the data in XY, XZ or YZ orientations.
 It's also nice because you can scroll through slices quickly since on average 32 slices above and below your current location are already in RAM.

 ### Render Chunks